Changing Judges in an Arizona Divorce

 An erroneous ruling on a change-of-judge notice cannot shrink the court’s subject matter jurisdiction.
 This is reflected in the case law.
 It provides that the judge who decides the propriety of the notice under Rule 42 is the noticed judge.
 That means that the filing of the notice does not deprive that judge of power to act.

+Even Rule 42(f)(3) allows the noticed judge to make temporary orders before transferring the action to another judge.
+Therefore, the noticed judge does not lose subject matter of a case because of a Rule 42 filing.
 If the noticed judge fails to honor a change-of-judge notice, the injured party must be able to seek relief.
 A party waiting to challenge it until appeal after final judgment will have to show prejudice from the error.
 This is virtually impossible to do.

 In addition, it is not practical for these issues to be raised in post-judgment appeals.
 That would allow a party to overturn an entire case after it is completed.
-Once judgment has been entered in a civil matter, it’s too late to rethink the judge.
+Once a judgment has been entered in a civil matter, it’s too late to rethink the judge.

 The court system must have an opportunity to review a ruling on the propriety of a notice before the judge presides over the case.
 Special action relief provides that opportunity.
 A party wishing to test rulings about a peremptory challenge of a judge must seek special action relief.

-In this case, husband never sought special action relief.
+In this case, the husband never sought special action relief.
 He filed this appeal months after the trial court denied his notice of change of judge.
 The case was determined at trial.
 Clinton cannot now raise errors in connection with the notice of change of judge.